 (South African curried meat casserole)

-Every South African cook has his or her own favorite version of this dish, some very simple, others quite elaborate.
-Bobotie is typically served with geelrys (yellow rice) and a side of mango chutney.
+Somewhat of a national dish, every South African cook has his or her own favorite version, some very simple, others quite elaborate.

 6 to 8 servings

 - White bread, crust removed and cut into cubes -- 2 or 3 slices

 - Milk -- 1 cup